-Deposits, which are carried at cost, are made to secure leasing arrangements and utility services.
+Deposits are made to secure leasing arrangements and utility services.

 Security fund was created under Section 365 of Presidential Decree (PD) No. 612 as amended under PD No. 1640, to be used for payment of claims against insolvent insurance companies.
 The balances of the fund represent the Company's contribution to the fund.
 The balance of the fund earns interest at rates determined by the IC annually.